manoboard/manoboard.github.io/_posts/2015-01-14-Malaysia-ParksofthePeninsula.md

 ---

-During the first four months of my travels skateparks were scarce.
+Skateparks were scarce during the first four months of my travels.
 Even when a city did have one, chances were it wasn't up to par with what I was used to back home (poor me, right?).
 Thus, I was thrilled to find that not only are skateparks relatively common in Malaysia, there are some really fun ones to boot!
 As a result, I spent more time skateboarding in my month on the peninsula than I did anywhere previously.
 To aid any wandering skateboarder who might happen upon my blog, I've compiled a list of all the parks I visited.
 It is by no means comprehensive, but provides a rough overview of what one can expect when traveling to the country, board in tow.

 ##Penang